hag007/bnet/README.md

 ## Run Bnet

 Bnet consists of several steps.
 For a specific set of input parameters, these steps should be carried sequentially.
 Each parameter can be specified as command line parameter (For example `python script.py --param1 value1 --param2 value2`). values of parameters which are not specified in the command line are taken from `config/conf.json`.
+Note that all scripts shoudl be executed from the src/emp folder.

 1. `generate_solution.py`: Run the bnet_sa algorithm.